praetorian-inc/praetorian-cli/docs/plugin-development.md

 ## Go further

 - The full example script is available here: nmap-example.py
-- Click has an extremely well-designed and comprehensive treatment for command line arguments and options.
-You can use all its functionality.
+- Click has extensive support for command line arguments.
+You can use all of its functionality.
 See [Click's documentation](https://click.palletsprojects.com/en/8.1.x/parameters/) for full details.